Zero Waste College Packing List for Eco-Friendly Students

 When choosing a backpack for college, try to find one made from sustainable materials like organic cotton, upcycled rubber, natural cork, or recycled PET plastic.

-There are several sustainable backpacks on the market that can carry your books, laptop, and mobile devices.
-We like the Patagonia Stealth Backpack and the Fjallraven Kanken backpack.
+There are several sustainable backpacks on the market that carry your books, laptop, and mobile devices.
+The TerraThread backpack is my personal standout pick.

 You can also try upcycling an old backpack or buying a used one online or at a thrift store.